 Consider here a long electromagnet powered by a dc source.
 So have strong mag field through coils.
-Then if suddenly open a switch (like pulling the plug), the current and the large field go to zero rapidly.
-Large change in field means large induced voltage (back emf) - this creates the spark (zap!).
+If suddenly open a switch (e.g. pulling the plug), the current and the large field go to zero rapidly.
+Large change in field \rightarrow large induced voltage (back emf) - this creates the spark (zap!).